layilin/SP23-33852/_annotations/book4.md

 153.530 rood.
 A rod, a unit used for measuring land approximately 5 1/2 yards (5.03 meters) in length.

 [people] 153.523n Daniel Mathew, Esq.
 Mathew (1718-1777) was a cousin of Grainger's wife.
-Mathew's cayon-estate was in Saint Mary's parish on the western shore of St. Kitts.
+Mathew's Cayon estate was in Saint Mary's parish on the western shore of St. Kitts.

 [place] 153.523n Temple of the Sun at Palmyra.
 Also known as the Temple of Bel in Palmyra, an ancient city in Syria.
 Destroyed in 2015 by the Islamic State in Iraq and Syria (ISIS).

 153.523n cortical part...durable laths for houses.
 Grainger is saying its bark can be used to make laths or strips of wood used in building.

 [plant] 154.534 anata.
 Also anatta, anatto, or annatto.
-Refers either *Bixa orellana*, a low, shrubby tree native to the tropical Americas that was used from precolonial times by indigenous peoples to produce a reddish-orange dye.
+Refers to *Bixa orellana*, a low, shrubby tree native to the tropical Americas that was used from precolonial times by indigenous peoples to produce a reddish-orange dye.
 They used the dye to paint their faces and bodies for ornamental purposes, as well as to protect from insects and the sun.

 [plant] 154.543 granadillas.
 The fruit of *Passiflora ligularis*, also known as the passion fruit.
 It is native to Mexico, Central America, and northwest South America south to Bolivia.